 Knowledge of ICU Nurses Toward Prevention of Ventilator Associated Pneumonia at Public Hospitals in Sana’a, City-Yemen

-Background: Ventilator-associated pneumonia is defined as a type of pneumonia in a patient receiving mechanical ventilation that was not present at the time of admission to hospital or that occurs 48 hours after intubation and mechanical ventilation.
-Aim: To determine the knowledge of ICUs nurses on prevention of ventilator-associated pneumonia at public hospitals in Sana'a city.
+Background: Ventilator-associated pneumonia is define as a type of pneumonia in a patient receiving mechanical ventilation that was not present at the time of admission to hospital or that occurs 48 hours after intubation and mechanical ventilation.
+Aim: To determine the knowledge of ICU nurses on prevention of ventilator-associated pneumonia at public hospitals in Sana'a city.
 Methods: A descriptive cross-sectional study was conducted among ICU nurses at public hospitals in Sana'a City-Yemen.
-The sample size was determined using EpiCalc, 2000.
+The sample size was determined using EpiCalc 2000.
 A stratified random sampling was applied to select the sample from 4 major public hospitals.
 Data were collected using questionnaire, 87 nurses were tested for knowledge.
-Data were coded and entered into SPSS version 21 for descriptive and inferential statistics.
-Information letters, consent form were obtained.
-Results: 54% of the nurses were females, (50.6%) were married with mean age ± SD, 28.4±4.2 year.
-About 55.2% of the nurses had working experience from 1-3 years.
-About two thirds (65.5 %) of the nurses had a diploma degree, (51.7%) had courses training in ICU and (81.6%) had no training program on the prevention of VAP.
+Data were coded and entered into SPSS version 21.0 for descriptive and inferential statistics.
+Information letters, consent form, were obtained.
+Results: The ICU nurses, (54%) were female, (50.6%) were married with age mean ± SD, 28.4±4.2 year.
+About (55.2 %) had working experience from 1-3 years.
+Two third (65.5 %) the nurses had a diploma degree, (51.7%) had courses training in ICU and (81.6%) had no training program on the prevention of VAP.
 (57.5%) of ICU nurses had moderate knowledge regarding prevention of VAP, (36.8%) had poor knowledge and (5.7%) had good knowledge.
-Insignificant relationship between knowledge toward prevention VAP and ICU training, gender and years of working experience (P-value>0.05).
-A significant relationship between knowledge toward prevention VAP and level of education was found (P-value=0.001).
-Conclusion: ICU nurses’ knowledge of VAP prevention was inadequate.
-Increasing knowledge of intensive care unit nursing staff through the courses training include VAP prevention, workshops and curriculum are recommended.
+No association between knowledge and ICU training, sex and years of working experience (P-value>0.05).
+A significant association between knowledge toward prevention VAP and level of education (P-value=0.001).
+Conclusion: ICU nurses’ knowledge of VAP prevention was inadequate was found to be poor.
+Increasing knowledge of intensive care unit nursing staff through the courses training, workshop, and curriculums.